FrankMwangi8118/image---spoofing-/Readme.md

 - Repeatedly appends a padding byte (e.g., 0x2FE) to the image byte array until a condition is met. - Saves the modified byte array to a file (e.g., `ModifiedFile.jpeg`). - Computes the hash of the modified byte array after each iteration. - Logs:
-  - The hash when the condition is met.
+  - The hash when the condition is meet.
   - The number of iterations taken.
   - The time required to find
     the match.